Caparisun/reddit_stocks/README.md

 #### Three-year overall analysis
 This part focuses on the overall market sentiment.
-I scraped three years of comment history from the most engaged with, daily appearing post on 'Wallstreetbets', called the daily discussion thread.
+I scraped three years of comment history from the most engaged-with, daily post on 'Wallstreetbets' (called the 'daily discussion thread').
 Using this data I was able to create a daily overall market sentiment score.
-This score was then plotted against an index price and I investigated if there is a relationship that can be used for trading profitably and generate more returns than just investing in a passive index fund.
+This score was then plotted against an index price and I investigated if there is a relationship that can be used for trading profitably and generate higher returns than just investing in a passive index fund.

 ## Insights